Slimming down your waistline is no easy feat. But, it might not be as difficult as you think.

 There are precise ways to do this that your doctor will be able to do with technology, such as a CT scan or an MRI.
-But being in your own home, you can do this too.
-You do this by measuring your girth.
-The only thing you need is a measuring tape.
-Just stand up, make sure the measuring tape is level, then wrap it around your waist.
+But being in your own home, you can do this too by measuring your body mass index (BMI).

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 Abdominal fat is an indicator of visceral fat — which is problematic.
 Ensuring your BMI is within a healthy range will keep you on the right track.

 This doesn’t mean to go from eating a huge plate of food to eating only what fits on a salad plate.
 But, fighting the belly bulge does begin with portion control so consider using a smaller plate to train your eyes and your stomach to eat less.